yo-yo-yo-jbo/dumping_lsass/README.md

 ### Minidump API
 This technique mainly focuses on the [MiniDumpWriteDump API](https://learn.microsoft.com/en-us/windows/win32/api/minidumpapiset/nf-minidumpapiset-minidumpwritedump).
 Up till this point, we used child processes, but now we're going to use our own code to perform `lsass.exe` dumping.
 To use the `MiniDumpWriteDump` API, we need a `HANDLE` to `lsass.exe`.
+Assuming we got such a handle, we do the following:
+1. Create a new file and get its handle.
+2. Invoke the [MiniDumpWriteDump API](https://learn.microsoft.com/en-us/windows/win32/api/minidumpapiset/nf-minidumpapiset-minidumpwritedump) on the `lsass.exe` handle and the file handle.

+However, there is a variant that doesn't require writing to disk at all - we can save the entire dump to a memory buffer!
+To achieve that, we:
+1. Create a buffer with some initial size.
+2. Create a structure of type `MINIDUMP_CALLBACK_INFORMATION` and specify a callback function (and context).
+3. Invoke the [MiniDumpWriteDump API](https://learn.microsoft.com/en-us/windows/win32/api/minidumpapiset/nf-minidumpapiset-minidumpwritedump) on the `lsass.exe` handle and the callback pointer.
+4. The callback accumulates the data from the minidump argument upon receivng a `IoWriteAllCallback` callback type.
+Ths might require us to dynamically enlarge the buffer with the `HeapReAlloc` API.

+Now, how do we get a handle to `lsass.exe` to begin with?
 There are two variants that we will consider for now:

 #### Using OpenProcess
 This is the most direct and "normal" way of fetching the `lsass.exe` process handle: